EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/6-JourneyToMelfia_II.md

 As the army marches...

-### Battle of TOWN_NAME
+### Battle of Lokeren
-The battle of TOWN_NAME is a counter siege where the NAME Army reaches the walled town as it is being sieged by the "barbaric horde".
+The battle of Lokeren is a counter siege where the NAME Army reaches the walled town as it is being sieged by the "barbaric horde".

 After a short skirmish the attacking force retreats north...